sjhloco/sjhloco-netbox_env_setup/README.md

 This script will create all the objects within the NetBox environment ready for the addition of devices, it does not add the devices themselves.
 It is not idempotent as the purpose is to add objects rather than edit or delete existing objects.
 The Netbox environment is defined in YAML files that follow the hierarchical structure of the NetBox menus.
 The script follows this same structure allowing sub-sections of the environment to be created or additions to be made to an existing section.

+This has been tested against v3.1.7, it wont work on v2.x due to the changes made to the NetBox post v2.8

 ## API Engine

-From the YAML input files per-object *Data-Models* are built and fed into the API engine to create any objects that do not already exist.
+From the YAML input files *Data-Models* (per-menu) are built and fed into the API engine to create any objects that do not already exist.
+The *obj_check* method verifies whether an object already exists and uses *obj_create* to create the NetBox objects and handle errors.

 [![](https://mermaid.ink/img/eyJjb2RlIjoiZ3JhcGggTFJcbkFbL2lucHV0IFlBTUwgZmlsZS9dLS0-Qnt7RGF0YSBNb2RlbCBNZXRob2R9fS0tPkMoW0NoZWNrIE1ldGhvZF0pLS0-RCgoQ3JlYXRlIE1ldGhvZCkpXG5cbiIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In0sInVwZGF0ZUVkaXRvciI6ZmFsc2V9)](https://mermaid-js.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoiZ3JhcGggTFJcbkFbL2lucHV0IFlBTUwgZmlsZS9dLS0-Qnt7RGF0YSBNb2RlbCBNZXRob2R9fS0tPkMoW0NoZWNrIE1ldGhvZF0pLS0-RCgoQ3JlYXRlIE1ldGhvZCkpXG5cbiIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In0sInVwZGF0ZUVkaXRvciI6ZmFsc2V9)

-The *obj_check* method verifies whether an object already exists and uses *obj_create* (API engine) to create the NetBox objects and handle errors.

 ## Data Models

-Each NetBox menu is represented by a separate data-model class (from *dm.py*) that is instantiated using dictionaries from the input file to create a list of dictionaries for each of the objects under that NetBox menu.
-These dictionaries are passed through the *engine* class (from *netbox.py*) which hold all the methods that interact with NetBox to check object existence and perform object creation.
+Each NetBox menu is represented by a separate data-model class (from ***dm.py***) that is instantiated using dictionaries from the input file to create a list of dictionaries for each of the objects under that NetBox menu.
+These dictionaries are passed through the *engine* class (from ***netbox.py***) which hold all the methods that interact with NetBox to check object existence and perform object creation.

 All data-model classes are built in the same format consisting of *cr_xxx* methods to create object data-models and a *create_xxx* method to run all the *cr_xxx* methods and return the complete data-model.
 Below is an example of how *Organisation* objects are created by first instantiating the class using input file dictionaries (*Organisation(xx)*), creating the data-model (*org.create(xx)*) and finally checking for and creating the objects (*nbox.engine(xx)*).
 A Friendly name (for user message), path of api call, filter (to check if object already exists) and data-model are passed into the engine.